mbbVlad/fb2rn-mp3rn/README.md

 # fb2rn

-Rename FB2-files (eBooks) according to Autor and/or Title and/or Sequence (pytnon3 and lxml, was tested: Win8 and Linux Mint)
+Rename FB2-files (eBooks) according to Autor and/or Title and/or Sequence (pytnon3 and lxml, was tested: Win8-64 and Linux Mint-32)

     l or L - Lastname (without change) or LASTNAME f or F - Firstname (without change) or FIRSTNAME